adzcai/zero-hour/README.md

   color: red;
 }

-This is just to test that the import of css actually works.

-now inside game.js
+Inside of game.js we can import our css finally adding a JS alert again for quick testing.

 import '../assets/styles/home.css'
 alert('hi')

-this tells the bundle to make sure the css file is bundled with the application as webpack works by looking for all the files associated with game.js.
-A note to make you dont need to import everything here. i called this an initialising js file because thats how i treat it. i use this to initiate any other modules i have created games or not.
+This tells the bundler to make sure the css file is handled with the rest of the used assets in the application, as Webpack works by looking for all the files associated with game.js.
+A note to make you dont need to import everything here.
+I called this an initializing JS file because, that's how I treat it.
+This file is used to initiate any other modules/styles/etc that I have created; games or not.
+When Webpack looks through it will find everything along the tree.

-in our config set the entry we also want to specifiy the entry but we want to remember about maybe in the future adding extra pages etc.
+In our config we're setting the entry but, we also want to remember about future expansion of either

-so we will name our entry game as were making a game and we dont really need an absolute path but because we needed it for our modules its best to use it again only this time we dont need to use __dirname we can use our defined const dir for src
+    a) Adding further games or extra pages etc.
+    b) Separating different functions from the main bundle into their own specific bundles.

+Keeping this in mind we will name our entry game.
+Short simple and descriptive is always the best option.
+We want to give the directory or path of our game.js file

-because we have installed phaser with npm and not using a downloaded src file we can set a vendor: setting to phaser https://webpack.js.org/concepts/entry-points/#separate-app-and-vendor-entries
+Because we have installed Phaser with npm and not using a downloaded src file we can set a vendor: setting to include the phaser module.

+https://webpack.js.org/concepts/entry-points/#separate-app-and-vendor-entries

 entry: {
   game: path.resolve(srcPath, 'game.js'),
   vendor: ['phaser']
 },

-now its the output this is where webpack will put the final build. by default webpack uses dist but we are learning so were going to change it. outputpaths want to be absolute and our public path needs to be the same. because we can see we have at least 2 files to build already we'll use a name array to give our bundle a unique name automatically.
+Lets define our output.
+This is where Webpack will put the final build.
+By default Webpack uses 'dist', but we are learning so were going to change it.
+Output paths want to always be absolute and our path needs to be the same for what we used in contentBase.
+We can see we have at least 2 files to build already so to keep things neat and organized we'll use a name array to give our bundle a unique name automatically.

 output: {
   path: path.resolve(__dirname, "build"),